1. Taking Your Entire Wardrobe

-No doubt, guide books are one of the best resources for travel related information.
+No doubt, guide books are one of the best resources for travel-related information.
 However, they can be heavy and quite bulky.
-The same goes for the novels and magazines.
+The same goes for novels and magazines.
 Well, the time has come for you to embrace the e-reader.
 Such devices provide entertainment on the go and can make your trip enjoyable and burden-free.
-You can carry the entire series of Game of Thrones or Harry Potter in an e-reader that weighs less than two hundred grammes.
+You can carry the entire series of Game of Thrones or Harry Potter in an e-reader that weighs less than two hundred grams.
 Furthermore, you will seem less like a tourist, and no one will know that you have no idea where you are or what you are doing.
-Similarly, audio books are quite space-efficient, and they are a lifesaver for people who suffer from motion sickness while travelling.
+Similarly, audiobooks are quite space-efficient, and they are a lifesaver for people who suffer from motion sickness while traveling.

 4. Purchasing A Lot

 It can be tempting to walk into travel shops and spend thousands of dollars on unnecessary things like compression sacks, travel shirts, money belts, hiking shoes, carabiners, and more.
 However, these will only take up space and make your bag heavier.
 Carry what you need and purchase only essentials that you can’t do without.